 Thomas Andrews rounds the corner, bringing us into his office where bundles of rolled up drawings are strewn across his desk.
 He tells us about how exciting it is to work on Titanic's plans saying, “It’s all about the detail!”

-Guests enjoyed drinks in the atrium as they reflected on stories throughout the evening, which ended with a candle lighting ceremony marking 11.40pm – the time the ship collided with the iceberg.
+The evening ends with a candle lighting ceremony marking 11.40pm – the time the ship collided with the iceberg.